kj2013/claff-happydb/data/README.md

 **Agency**

-Agency: Is the author in control?
-YES/NO
+Agency: Binary label describing whether or not the author is in control (yes/no)

 Examples of sentences where the author is in control (Answer is YES):

     "I ran on the treadmill for 20 minutes straight when I could barely do 5 minutes 3 months ago."